-The proposed new dwellings and subdivision proposal will enable the provision of residential housing within the existing suburb of Thornton.
-The land is vacant at the rear of the site and suitable for housing development.
+The proposed new dwellings and subdivision proposal will enable the provision of residential housing within the existing suburb of East Maitland.
+The land is vacant and suitable for housing development.

 The proposed dwellings will be compatible with the mix of existing and future dwellings in the area in terms of building heights, scale, colours and material.